The Best of Lake Tahoe If You Only Have A Week

 Day 7: American River Rafting | OARS American River Outpost

 For a fitting finale to this action-packed itinerary, you’d be remiss not to get a taste of the region’s wild rivers.
-A short detour from both North and South Lake Tahoe, and on the way home if you’re headed back to the Bay Area, an American River rafting trip is easy to work into any Lake Tahoe trip.
+A short detour from both North and South Lake Tahoe, and on the way home if you’re headed back to the Bay Area, a California whitewater rafting trip on the American River is easy to work into any Lake Tahoe trip.

 To get to the South Fork of the American River from South Lake, head west on Highway 50.
 For food on the way, Meyers is home to one of the region’s best breakfast joints, The Getaway Cafe.
 After hearty plates of eggs benedict (try the deluxe version!), it’s an easy and scenic 2-hour drive to OARS American River Outpost in Coloma, CA.